sarkershantonu/sarkershantonu.github.io/_posts/2013/2013-01-05-nunit-test-cases.md

 Now, what will be the definition of being proper.
 In this small domain, let decide, the result will be proper when it is exactly matched to known valid results.
 In here, we can impose correctness conditions by overriding comparing Method.
 Usually we will use default comparing Method to validate the result(Assert).
 Lets implement those.

 To start a NUnit Test Cases, we should know the basic of how NUnit works.
-For the example, lets assume our function implemented like as follows
+Lets assume **Calculator** has following methods for addition.

 ```
 public double Add(int a, int b)
 {